tuffy/emuman/README.md

 Ten of these ROM files are identical between the two versions, so we'll simply hard-link them together (indicated by the `⇔`).

+## What About Hard Link Limits?

+Even the most commonly shared ROMs are spread between less than 2,000 different machines, which will comfortably fit into the limit of most Linux filesystems - and those most common ROMs are very tiny and for drivers that don't even work.
+Shared ROMs for drivers that do work number less than 300 machines, which will fit on nearly every filesystem that supports hard links.

 # Getting Started

 Installation is a simple matter of: